 Our Math lessons are often practical in nature, again focussing on life skills and delivered in a multisensory way.
 Many of our pupils use the programme IXL, this can also be accessed at home.

 In computing we are lucky to be very well equipped, our pupils have access to a range of equipment including switch activated toys, iPads, laptops, a computer suite which includes numerous touch screen desktops.
-We have a 3D printer which is extremely popular with both staff and pupils.

 Ensuring our pupils are safe while using the internet is very important to us.
 You can find our e-safety policy here.
 A guide to e-safety for parents is available in the document library.
 A lot more advice and guidance is available on line.
 If any parent wishes to discuss e-safety at home or school please contact our e-safety coordinator, Kath Oliver.